 Intern in Washington, D.C.

-My Washington, D.C., office generally accepts interns into four different sessions: spring, fall and two summer sessions.
+My Washington, D.C., office accepts interns during the spring, fall and summer.
 While assisting with all aspects of the office, interns can focus on either legislative affairs or press/communications.

 Washington Internship FAQs